-Circumambulation communicates something profound about our relationship to our wisdom teachers and ishta devatas: they are our common central channel.
-Everything we manifest as in the material world revolves around a common axis.
+Circumambulation communicates something profound about our relationship to our teachers and the devas: they are our common central channel.
+Everything revolves around a common axis of wisdom.

 Dakshina refers to the ability to calve and give milk.
 Its image is a prolific cow.
 Milk is a symbolic form of amrita, or the nectar of immortality.
 The cow is expressive of the unstinting generosity of the world: it continually gives amrita.

 When we receive a teaching, or when a priest performs a ritual for us, we give that person money.
 In former times, the standard gift for people who could afford it was a cow.

 The amrita of teachings or a ritual is met with reciprocal amrita offered by the student or beneficiary of a ritual.
 This is Self giving to Self: an expression of primordial generosity.
 No matter how rich or poor we are, by giving money, other gifts, or service, we can participate.

 When I was visiting a teacher in Varanasi, hundreds of people would line up to give Guru dakshina at the end of rituals and initiations.